UKMIITB/WordleHelper/README.md

 # WordleHelper

 This script provides api endpoints for getting highly accurate guesses for wordle game
+If you want to run it as simple python code, checkout `version1` branch from this repo
+Integrating a simple frontend to use these API's has been carried out by `https://github.com/ayushpuri1012`

 ## How to use